 Lettuce is an excellent crop for greenhouse production throughout the year, especially in colder areas in the north.
-Lettuce is a crop with low light and low temperature, so additional lighting and heating costs can be minimized.
+Lettuce is a crop with low light and low temperature, so hydroponic lighting and heating costs can be minimized in lettuce grow indoors.

 On the other hand, local producers who can provide a constant supply of fresh and gourmet-quality lettuce can often charge higher or higher prices, saving money on shipping costs.

 What types of lettuce grow best in winter?

 Head lettuces are generally not recommended for hydroponic crops, but there are many lettuces and other leafy vegetables that are suitable for hydroponic applications.

 Bibb lettuces are the most popular with fast response times and excellent quality.